-Plastic is the all-round material par excellence and is therefore present in pretty much every aspect of our lives.
-But the durability of the material (which also makes it so popular) is of course also it’s most drastic disadvantage: we’re struggling to get rid of it.
-Plastic has found its way pretty much everywhere – on streets, in rivers, on the beach, in cosmetics, in waste water, in our clothing, even in the air we breathe.
-And there’s also a close connection between climate change and our massive global plastic problem.
-Almost every plastic is produced from fossil fuels – and in every single phase of its life cycle, plastic emits greenhouse gases.
+Plastic is the ultimate all-round material and is therefore present in pretty much every aspect of our lives.
+But the durability of the material (which also makes it so popular) is of course also its most drastic disadvantage: we’re struggling to get rid of it.
+Plastic has found its way pretty much everywhere — on streets, in rivers, on the beach, in cosmetics, in wastewater, in our clothing — even in the air we breathe.
+And, there’s also a close connection between climate change and our massive global plastic problem.
+Almost every plastic is produced from fossil fuels, and in every single phase of its life cycle, plastic emits greenhouse gases.
 But there are already a lot of alternatives available.
 Read more here: We Can Reduce Plastic Pollution by 80 Percent by 2040 – And Here’s What Needs to Happen.

 5. Sharing is caring!

-If we own less and use more things collectively, we need to produce fewer things – and that saves on resources.
-Sharing cars, exchanging clothes, lending and borrowing tools – there are multiple different possibilities for collective consumption are they’re being used by millions of people worldwide.
-You can find some examples right here: Get Involved in the Sharing Economy
+If we own less and use more things collectively, we need to produce fewer things — and that saves on resources.
+Sharing cars, exchanging clothes, lending and borrowing tools — there are multiple different possibilities for collective consumption and they’re already being used by millions of people worldwide.
+Think of popular brands like Miles and Vinted for places to start.

 6. Shrink your digital footprint

 Every search query we type, every email we send or receive, and every song we stream causes CO2 emissions.
 Why?
-Because energy is needed for all the data we’re producing – and a lot of it!
+Because energy is needed for all the data we’re producing — and a lot of it!
 By 2018, the use of digital technologies had overtaken even the aviation industry in terms of CO2 emissions.
 It’s time to tackle the root of the problem.
 Let’s start with the number one power-guzzler in the digital world: streaming video services.
-In order to flicker across our screens on-demand, streaming video services they need a lot of bits and bytes.
+In order to flicker across our screens on-demand, streaming video services need a lot of bits and bytes.
 One single provider (Netflix) currently consumes 15 percent of the world’s internet bandwidth.
-So if you’re a fan of a certain playlist or show – maybe try downloading them rather than streaming them anew each time you go back to them?
+So if you’re a fan of a certain playlist or show — maybe try downloading them (legally) rather than streaming them anew each time you go back to them.
 You can also help by doing something as simple as switching to a “green” search engine such as Ecosia that plants trees, avoiding purchasing electronic devices that you don’t need, and even just cleaning up your email inbox can help to fight climate change.

 7. Avoid flying

-There is of course, no other means of transport that gets us from A to B as fast as the plane.
-But at the same time there is hardly any other activity in which a single person can emit such large quantities of CO2 in such a short time.
-Not that that fact is at all reflected in the prices of aeroplane tickets!
-And so, the simple solution is simply to avoid air travel as much as possible.
-And by doing so, avoid that icky feeling you get when you do take unnecessary flights because you know how bad it is for the environment.
-(The Swedes even have a word for it: flygskam.)
-But what does sustainable travel actually look like?
-Here you can find out more: Tips for sustainable travel
+There is, of course, no other means of transport that gets us from A to B as fast as the plane.
+But at the same time, there is hardly any other activity in which a single person can emit such large quantities of CO2 in such a short time.
+The simple solution is simply to avoid air travel.
+By doing so, you’ll avoid that icky feeling you get when you take unnecessary flights because you know how bad it is for the environment.
+(The Swedes even have a word for it: flygskam).

 8. Make sustainable investments

 You take your money to a bank and they look after it until you need it?
 Wrong!
-Your bank works with the money – and perhaps even supports the arms trade and environmental destruction.
-But there are also sustainable alternatives, banks who are transparent about what happens with your money and where you can even decide where your money should work – for example in renewable energies or reforestation projects.
+Your bank works with the money — perhaps even supporting arms trades and environmental destruction.
+But there are also sustainable alternatives, banks who are transparent about what happens with your money and where you can even decide where your money should work, for example, in renewable energies or reforestation projects.
 To find your local sustainable bank, check out the list of member banks of the GABV (the Global Alliance for Banking on Values).
-Sustainable investments consider social, ethical and ecological aspects as well as financial aspects – and that pays off, both for you and in the fight against climate change.
+Sustainable investments consider social, ethical and ecological aspects as well as financial aspects, and that pays off, both for you and in the fight against climate change.

 9. Get on your bike!

-Still the number one form of sustainable transportation – the bicycle.
-In the age of electric scooters, electric mopeds and whatever else may come – when it comes to protecting the climate, the humble pedal-powered bicycle is still way ahead.
-In most cities, on a bike you can travel faster than by car, bus or train.
-And to make the whole thing even more fun: whether you’re looking for a nice new cycle route to work, want to do some sports or discover nature – here you’ll find a whole host of suitable apps: Tyres Pumped, Phone Charged?
-Our Top 10 Cycling Apps
+Still the number one form of sustainable transportation — the mighty bicycle.
+In the age of electric scooters, electric mopeds and whatever else may come — when it comes to protecting the climate, the humble pedal-powered bicycle is still way ahead.
+In most cities, on a bike, you can get from A to B faster than by car, bus or train.
+Especially with the newest cycling apps on the market: App Lets Cyclists Ride Through the City on a Green Light Wave.

 10. Protect our forests and plant more trees

-But we should not only focus on reforestation measures, but also stop the deforestation of huge areas at the same time.
+We should not only focus on reforestation measures, but also stop the deforestation of huge areas at the same time.
 European meat production also plays a decisive role in this context.
-Poultry, pigs and cattle are mostly fed with soya, which has grown on Brazilian soil – and tropical rainforest was previously found on these areas.
-So you can make a contribution by limiting your meat consumption.
+Poultry, pigs and cattle are mostly fed with soya grown on Brazilian soil on which tropical rainforest was previously found.
+So, you can make a contribution by limiting your meat consumption.
 Beyond that, you can also support international organisations that promote the rights of indigenous people living in the Amazon (such as Amazon Watch), who are the ones best placed to protect forested areas by monitoring and reporting on illegal logging.

 11. Make informed decisions as a consumer and as a citizen

-The 100 largest companies in the world are responsible for over 70 percent of global emissions.
-At first glance those huge corporations might seem quite far away from you.
-But we can still reach them and affect them – by exercising our rights as consumers and as citizens.
-We can consume more carefully and consciously, giving preference to companies that act responsibly, supporting organisations that hold companies to account for the environmental practices – and we can use our cross on the ballot paper to decide who should set the political course in the future.
-Find out who is committed to climate protection in your city, region and country and make your cross in the right place!
+At first glance, huge corporations might seem distant.
+But we still have the power to reach them by exercising our rights as consumers and as citizens.
+We can consume more carefully and consciously, giving preference to companies that act responsibly, supporting organisations that hold companies to account for their environmental practices, and we can use our cross on the ballot paper to decide who should set the political course in the future.
+Find out who is committed to climate protection in your city, region and country and make your vote with the environment in mind.

 12. Go out on the street and make your voice heard!

-Countless reports have stressed the urgency of taking action now if we are to stand a change of halting the most devastating consequences of climate change.
+Countless reports have stressed the urgency of taking action now if we are to stand a chance of halting the most devastating consequences of climate change.
 Far too little has happened so far.
 But the voices from civil society are getting louder.
-Fridays for Future has become a huge movement in which people regularly take to the streets to demonstrate for more political action to protect the climate.
-And Extinction Rebellion is using civil disobedience and non-violent resistance, setting up blockades in cities across Europe.
+Fridays for Future is a huge movement in which people regularly take to the streets to demonstrate for more political action to protect the climate.
+And, despite controversy, Extinction Rebellion is another group using civil disobedience and non-violent resistance such as setting up blockades in cities across Europe.
 Join them and take a stand for the climate today!